-The first thing you notice about this restaurant is the décor.
+The first thing you notice about The Pottery House Cafe is the décor.
 It’s unashamedly country, with dashes of country chic thrown in for good measure.
-There’s little chance of forgetting you’re in the midst of the Smokey Mountains as you find yourself surrounded by beautiful landscaping and friendly servers.
+There’s little chance of forgetting you’re in the midst of the Smoky Mountains as you find yourself surrounded by beautiful landscaping and friendly servers.

 Their impressively large menu offers something for everyone, including:

-- Country appetizers like homemade potato chips, fried chicken livers, pimento cheese cup, spinach artichoke dip, fried pickles, fried green tomatoes, and Tennessee black bean twisters.
+Country appetizers like homemade potato chips, fried chicken livers, pimento cheese cups, spinach artichoke dip, fried pickles, fried green tomatoes, and Tennessee black bean twisters.

-- Quiche and salads.
 Choices include quiche and a house salad, quiche and strawberry spinach salad, quiche with fresh fruit, and quiche with a bowl of soup.
-When it comes to salads, longtime Pottery House favorites include spinach muenster, chicken almond, and the chef’s selection of the day.
+When it comes to salads, longtime Pottery House Cafe favorites include spinach muenster, chicken almond, and the chef’s selection of the day.

 Bread lovers will appreciate the fact that there are so many freshly made breads to choose from, including sourdough, honey wheat, the aforementioned cinnamon raisin pecan, multi-grain, green olive, and onion rye.

-And like any restaurant built upon comfort foods, The Pottery House knows how to satisfy the dessert connoisseur in everyone.
-They serve favorites like homemade lemon pie, two layer chocolate cake, two layer carrot cake, coconut cream pie, and chocolate pecan pie (as amazing as it sounds).
+And like any restaurant built upon comfort foods, The Pottery House Cafe knows how to satisfy the dessert connoisseur in everyone.
+They serve favorites like homemade lemon pie, two-layer chocolate cake, two-layer carrot cake, coconut cream pie, and chocolate pecan pie (as amazing as it sounds).

 The menu is large, the portions are ample, and the goal to make their customers happy is clear.
 This is the kind of place you only want to stop when you’re very hungry and have time to savor your meal.